Funding and Support

 Applications for Digital Enterprise are highly competitive, when assessing applications, we will use an eligibility framework as described below.

-For Digital Enterprise 3, we can support your business if you’re focused on growth, have been trading for a minimum of 3 years, you’re based, or have operational premises, in West Yorkshire, whether that’s Bradford, Calderdale, Kirklees, Leeds or Wakefield, and you’re VAT registered (or can demonstrate an annual taxable turnover of £85,000+).
+We can support your business if you’re focused on growth, have been trading for a minimum of 3 years, you’re based, or have operational premises, in West Yorkshire, whether that’s Bradford, Calderdale, Kirklees, Leeds or Wakefield, and your annual taxable turnover is £100,000 or above.

 How is Digital Enterprise funded?

-The UK Shared Prosperity Fund is a central pillar of the UK government’s Levelling Up agenda and provides £2.6 billion of funding for local investment by March 2025.
-The Fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business, and people and skills.
+The UK Shared Prosperity Fund is a central pillar of the UK government’s ambitious Ministry of Housing, Communities & Local Government (MHCLG) agenda and a significant component of its support for places across the UK.
+It provides £2.6 billion of funding for local investment by March 2025; the Fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business, and people and skills.
 For more information, visit UK Shared Prosperity Fund.

 From 2016 – June 2023 Digital Enterprise was part-funded by the European Regional Development Fund (ERDF).